AndrewDMorgan/School-Project-2/README.md

 # Goals

 - At least 15 fps
-- Dealine; 2 weeks or so
+- Dealine 2 weeks or so
 - A fair bit of polish
 - Nice and tidy readable code packed into many classes, functions, and different files